 Quick answer

 DV photo preparation is unforgiving because the photo is part of the entry itself, not a detail to clean up later.
+Prepare the files now and check the official pages for the next registration announcement.

 Photo rules for DV entries